Last Updated on Saturday, 10 September 2011 15:20

 This warrior lineage directly links to today’s modern Black Triangle Silat tribe, spreading from South East Asia across the globe.

 Poyang Lebeh is said to be the founder of Marga Anak Lebel Bengkenang Nama.
 The system devised into Silek Harimau known today as Harimau Silat.
+Poyang Lebeh came from the Minangkabau region into Palembang, south Sumatra.
+All descendants on the family tree were warriors battling down to Bengkulu.
 He became active within the study of this fighting style in the sixteenth century and passed on this tiger design of combat to the next generation.

-It would not be until the late eighteen hundreds when harimau silek would be first seen by the West.
+It would not be until the late eighteen hundreds when Harimau Silek would be first seen by the West.
 Pendekar Suci Neko Radjo Api was a feared silat warrior nicknamed "the Old Fire King" by the Dutch rulers of Indonesia due to his mystic and combative abilities.
 Together with the Patai Silek warriors on the Sumatran islands, he led a rebellion against the Dutch rule and the introduction of the poll tax ordinance.
 Refusing to pay poll tax for their own land, the infamous words 'patai', meaning no pay, would later become associated with Sumatran Silat styles.
+Neko Raji Api became the founder of the Lubuk Ngantungan tribe that was situated in the southern region of Bengkulu.
+It is said that lived to the age of a 120 years old.

 The Sumatran Silat such as Silek Harimau is often referred to as rebellious silat, for this art can not be contained and will not conform to the IPSI (Ikatan Pencak Silat Indonesia) structure.
 Its legacy spans over 400 years and continues today.